Is your MS Access Database running slow from the last few days? Or does it taking a long time to get loaded or to perform any task?

 Sometimes user encounters the following error “You Don’t Have Exclusive Access To The Database At This Time” when tries to open there Access database in exclusive mode.

 For that, you can check out our tutorial: Fixes To Resolve Access Error “You Don’t Have Exclusive Access To The Database At This Time”…..!

 Tip #8: Disable or Delete Subdatasheets

-By default, MS Access display subdatasheets between related tables.
-Unluckily, they reduce the performance.
+By default, MS Access display sub datasheets between related tables.
+Unluckily, they reduce performance.
 View and seeing related data is absolutely a great feature and if you work a lot in Datasheet then you like to use this feature.
-However, there are users who do not want see the data presented in this way.
-Hence, suggest users to turn off this feature.
+However, there are users who do not want to see the data presented in this way.
+Hence, suggest users turn off this feature.
 Here how to disable it:

 - Open table in Design View> Click Property Sheet from the Show/Hide group Design tab.

 - Change SubdatasheetName property from Auto to None.